Western Latin character sets (computing)

-Several binary representations of 8-bit character sets for common Western European languages are compared in this article.
-These encodings were designed for representation of Italian, Spanish, Portuguese, French, German, Dutch, English, Danish, Swedish, Norwegian, and Icelandic, which use the Latin alphabet, a few additional letters and ones with precomposed diacritics, some punctuation, and various symbols (including some Greek letters).
-Although they're called "Western European" many of these languages are spoken all over the world.
-Also, these character sets happen to support many other languages such as Malay, Swahili, and Classical Latin.
+Several 8-bit character sets (encodings) were designed for binary representation of common Western European languages (Italian, Spanish, Portuguese, French, German, Dutch, English, Danish, Swedish, Norwegian, and Icelandic), which use the Latin alphabet, a few additional letters and ones with precomposed diacritics, some punctuation, and various symbols (including some Greek letters).
+These character sets also happen to support many other languages such as Malay, Swahili, and Classical Latin.

 This material is technically obsolete, having been functionally replaced by Unicode.
 However it continues to have historical interest.

 Summary

 The ISO-8859 series of 8-bit character sets encodes all Latin character sets used in Europe, albeit that the same code points have multiple uses that caused some difficulty (including mojibake, or garbled characters, and communication issues).
 The arrival of Unicode, with a unique code point for every glyph, resolved these issues.